codatio/codat-docs/docs/integrations/commerce/shopify/commerce-shopify-setup.md

 ---
 title: "Set up Shopify using public apps"
-description: "Explore our API integration with Shopify"
+description: "Learn how to set up the Shopify integration using the public apps connection method"
 createdAt: "2021-01-14T16:41:39.945Z"
 updatedAt: "2023-01-06T16:44:14.501Z"
 ---